rsksmart/RSKIPs/IPs/RSKIP690.md

 P2SH hash a script, and a public key does not determine a script.
 P2SH-P2WPKH is derivable only because BIP49 leaves exactly one valid inner script.

-**Why a string and not an integer.** The Bridge is a precompiled contract, so parsing costs no EVM opcodes, and in exchange the call is self describing and uses names the ecosystem already knows.
+**Why a string and not an integer.** The call is self describing and uses names the ecosystem already knows.

 **Why exact matching.** The accepted set is consensus input.
 It can be widened later but never narrowed.